Chanda-Abdul/wordOccurrences/README.md

 ## Process

 - The solution for this problem will be in JavaScript
-- start by creating a function called `wordOccurrences` that accepts one parameter `paragraph`
+- Start by creating a function called `wordOccurrences` that accepts one parameter `paragraph`
-- inside of the function create a variable called `results` and set it to an empty object, this varible will contain the word and frequency pairings
+- Inside of the function create a variable called `results` and set it to an empty object, this variable will contain the word and frequency pairings
+- Next, create a variable called `uniqueWords` to hold an array of the individual words from the `paragraph` parameter string
+  - set this to our `paragraph` parameter
+  - chain with `.toLowerCase()` so that duplicate words with different casings will be grouped together
+  - `.replace(/[^\w\s]/g, "")` so that all punctution will be removed and replaced
+  - `.split(" ")` to seperate each individual word into our array based on the space between words
+  - `.sort()` to sort the words by ascending order alphabetically

 ## Input